 To enrol in a WO Bachelor's programme a student is required to have a VWO diploma or to have completed the first year (60 credits) of an HBO programme.
 The minimum admission requirement for HBO is either a HAVO diploma or a level-4 MBO diploma.
 The VWO diploma also grants admission to HBO.
 For admission to both types of higher education pupils are required to have completed at least one of the subject clusters that fulfil the requirements for the higher education programme in question.
 A quota (numerus fixus) applies to admission to certain programmes, primarily in the health sector, and places are allocated using a weighted lottery.
 Potential students older than 21 years of age who do not possess one of the qualifications mentioned above can qualify for admission to higher education on the basis of an entrance examination and assessment.
-The only admission requirement for the Open University is that applicants be at least 18 years of age.
-For admission to all Master's programmes, a Bachelor's degree in one or more specified disciplines is required, in some cases in combination with other requirements.
+The only admission to all Master's programmes, a Bachelor's degree in one or more specified disciplines is required, in some cases in combination with other requirements.
 Graduates with an